SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/10_CPP_Course.md

 ```
 The default constructor will be called for the temporary object.
 Then, the move constructor will be called if it exists, otherwise, the copy constructor will be called, because we pass the object to the function.

 However, only the default constructor will be called because of the copy elision.
 This is an optimization.
 However, this is also added to the language rules with C++17, thus it is a rule (not an optimization) now.
-The rule added with C++17 is called "**mandatory copy elision**". #Cpp17
+The rule added with C++17 is called "**mandatory copy elision**". #Cpp17 #Cpp_MandatoryCopyElision

 The following syntax is an error before C++17.
 We delete the copy constructor and pass an object as a parameter.
 However, it is not an error with C++17, because it is guaranteed that the copy or move constructor won't be called.
 ```cpp